johnjago/johnjago.com/src/blog/content/books.md

 ## 2022

-One Click: Jeff Bezos and the Rise of Amazon.com — Richard L. Brandt \
+One Click — Richard L. Brandt \
-No Rules Rules: Netflix and the Culture of Reinvention — Reed Hastings \
+No Rules Rules — Reed Hastings \
 The Five Dysfunctions of a Team — Patrick Lencioni \
 The Cold Start Problem — Andrew Chen \
 Blitzscaling — Reid Hoffman \